WPGov/telegram-bot/readme.txt

 9. send to telegram function for all post types

 == Changelog ==

+= 1.7 11.09.2016 =
+* Added php function to get and save incoming files.
+To be documented soon!
+* Minor changes

+= 1.6.1 27.08.2016 =
+* Added nopaging => true in "telegram_sendmessagetoall" function to force website post_limit override

 = 1.6 26.08.2016 =
 * Added harvesine algorithm for radial geolocation.
 Check the faqs for more informations